covidgreen/covid-green-dcc-decoder/README.md

 ## Usage

-This module supports decoding DCC data either from the QR data, extracting from an image(png only) or extracting from a PDF.
+This module supports decoding DCC data from the QR data.
 The module can directly load and utilise the trust list from a url provided or you can pass in the trust list, valuesets and business rules.

 The response will contain the raw cert (rawCert), the populated cert (cert) using the valudset provided, an errors array that will contain any errors encountered during decoding such as invalid signatire, cert expired etc